wdporter/i-am-that-vuepress/highlights/readme.md

 you already have.
 You yourself are God, the Supreme Reality.
 To begin with, trust me, trust the Teacher.
 It enables you to make the first step — and then your trust is justified by your own experience.
 In every walk of life, initial trust is essential; without it little can be done.
-Every undertakeing is an act of faith.
+Every undertaking is an act of faith.
 Even your daily bread you eat on trust!
 By remembering what I told you, you will achieve everything.
 I am telling you again: You are the all-pervading, all transcending reality.
 Behave accordingly: Think, feel and